Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 We discussed above why this is important.
 Fiber and fat are great for satiety, but not so great for fueling exercise.

-But, some forms of fiber, like cruciferous vegetables, tend to cause more gas than others.
-Also, cooking vegetables (rather than eating them raw), can also make them easier to digest and prevent some gastrointestinal distress.
+Cooking vegetables (rather than eating them raw), can also make them easier to digest and prevent some gastrointestinal distress.

-4. Consider Adding in Probiotic-Rich Foods and/or Supplements
+4. Consider Probiotic-Rich Foods and/or Supplements

 Probiotics, also known as our live bacteria, may lower the incidence of GI symptoms apart from running, so it makes sense that they may also make your gut feel better during running.